AyushDhimann/Noodl/src/backend/README.md

 ## ✨ Features

+- **AI-Powered Content Generation:**
+    - **Title Enhancement:** Automatically rephrases user topics into engaging, course-like titles and prepends a relevant emoji.
-- **Dynamic AI Curriculum:** Automatically generates a full, multi-level curriculum for any given topic using Google Gemini.
+    - **Dynamic Curriculum:** Generates a full, multi-level curriculum for any given topic using Google Gemini.
     - **Interleaved Learning:** Creates a rich learning experience with a mix of detailed markdown-based slides and interactive quizzes.
+- **Robust & Reliable Generation:**
+    - **Persistent Asynchronous Progress:** Uses a database-backed queue, so the status of long-running generation tasks can be checked even after a server restart.
+    - **API Retry Mechanism:** Automatically retries failed AI API calls to handle transient network issues.
+    - **Atomic Operations:** Ensures that if path generation fails midway, any incomplete data is automatically cleaned up from the database.
-- **Duplicate Path Detection:** Uses vector embeddings to check for and prevent the creation of learning paths with highly similar topics.
+- **Duplicate Path Detection:** Uses vector embeddings on the AI-enhanced title to check for and prevent the creation of highly similar learning paths *before* generation begins.
 - **Web3 Integration:**
     - **Immutable Proof:** Registers a hash of each learning path's content on the Ethereum blockchain for tamper-proof verification.
     - **NFT Certificates:** Mints unique, on-chain SVG-based NFT certificates to users upon path completion.
-- **User-Friendly Asynchronous Progress:** Uses a background thread and a polling endpoint to provide clear, user-friendly status updates for long-running content generation tasks, including a direct link to the blockchain transaction.
+- **Path & Progress Management:**
     - **Live Progress Tracking:** Logs a user's real-time location within a learning path as they navigate through content.
-- **Scalable Architecture:** Built with a modular, service-oriented structure for easy maintenance and expansion.
+    - **Secure Deletion:** Provides an endpoint for a path's original creator to delete their content.
-- **Comprehensive Testing UI:** Includes a standalone Gradio interface for testing all API endpoints and simulating the user learning experience.
+- **Comprehensive Testing UI:** Includes a standalone Gradio interface with a modern aesthetic for testing all API endpoints and simulating the user learning experience.

 ---